Recover Deleted Files on Mac: Quick Navigation

 1. Is it possible to recover deleted files on Mac?

 Of course, it is possible to recover deleted files on Mac.
 In general, the deleted files from the Mac hard drive are put into the Trash Can, from where you can restore them quickly.
-If you have emptied the Trash, you can restore deleted files on Mac without software by time machine backup files, undo options, and terminal commands.
+If you have emptied the Trash, you can restore deleted files on Mac without software with Time Machine Backup files, undo options, and terminal commands.

 To recover deleted files on Mac from an emptied Trash:

 Step 1.
 Download and launch EaseUS Mac data recovery software.
-Select the location where your data or files were deleted and click the Scan button.
+Select where your data or files were deleted and click the Scan button.

 Step 2.
 The software will run quick and deep scans and work hard to find deleted files.